WHAT IS THE PROJECT ABOUT?

-The WTW project concept was approved by the partners in April 2017, and detailed work plans developed.
-In 2018 the partnership received Central Government funding to enhance the role of mana whenua to exercise kaitiaki over the lagoon and catchment, to reduce nutrient pollution from the catchment and manage lagoon openings to maximise ecological health rather than simply land drainage. $12m was secured for the five year project including $5m from the government’s Freshwater Improvement Fund and $7m funded by the WTW Partners.
+The Whakamana Te Waituna project concept was approved by the partners in April 2017 and detailed work plans developed.
+In 2018 the partnership received Central Government funding to enhance the role of mana whenua to exercise kaitiaki over the lagoon and catchment, to reduce nutrient pollution from the catchment and manage lagoon openings to maximise ecological health rather than for land drainage alone. $13.4m was secured for the five-year project including $6m from the Freshwater Improvement Fund and $7.4m funded by the Whakamana Te Waituna Partners.

 The first phase of the Lower Waituna Creek restoration project has been completed, which resulted in 16,750 plants being planted within the re-negotiated and newly fenced Waituna Creek Marginal Strip.
 In addition to this, instream habitat structures (manuka bundles and logs) were trialled to provide greater habitat diversity in the Creek, and two reaches of two stage channel was created to provide for greater flood carrying capacity and improved riparian management opportunities.